 I was surfing at one of my favourite breaks down south with a mate a couple of years ago, and it was really good.
 Pristine, turquoise water, light offshore wind, solid size without being scary.
 I was super happy to be out there and was looking forward to a morning of ‘water therapy’.
 However, my euphoric state was short lived as my first wave resulted in me discovering that my patella in my knee was poking out of the side of the leg.
 The pain was so horrific that I was screaming in agony before I knew that I was screaming.
 Other surfers started leaving the water because they thought I was being attacked by a shark.
 I called my friend over and asked him to hold on to me as I popped my knee back into its proper place.
 I don’t know how I didn’t pass out, I can’t imagine pain any worse than that.
 It gave me a new appreciation for women in child birth…

 As a 19 year old, I experienced 2years of depression and anxiety so bad that I was hospitalised for months.
 The pain of that period in my life was so extreme that I remember wishing at the time that I had physical pain- rather than emotional distress.
-CS Lewis writes in his insightful book The Problem of Pain written after the death of his wife,“Mental pain is less dramatic than physical pain, but it is more common and also more hard to bear.
+CS Lewis writes in his insightful book The Problem of Pain written after the death of his wife, “Mental pain is less dramatic than physical pain, but it is more common and also harder to bear.
 The frequent attempt to conceal mental pain increases the burden: it is easier to say “My tooth is aching” than to say “My heart is broken.”
 Experiencing this season of depression in my life left me with an empathy for people struggling with mental illness that has helped carve my vocation.

-Whether pain is emotional or physical, it is hard to deal with.
+Whether the pain is emotional or physical, it is hard to deal with.
 Some of us are fortunate enough to go through life with relatively minimal pain, others are not so lucky.
 Either way, it is a part of life and something we all have to face.
-Needless to say, it is something I wish wasn't a part of life.
+Needless to say, it is something I wish wasn’t a part of life.

 So what do we do with it?
 What can we do with it?
 How can we cope better with pain and suffering?
 What helps?

 Viktor Frankl was a professor of Neurology and Psychiatry at the University of Vienna Medical School and a holocaust survivor.
 During World War II, he spent three years at Auschwitz, Dachua, and other concentration camps.
 Through his observations and studies of people in the concentration camps, he emerged with a theory and subsequent existential therapy model called logotherapy.
-Frankl believed that through discovery of meaning and purpose, people can endure pain and suffering.
-He maintained in his brilliant book, Mans Search for Meaning that “Those who have a 'why' to live, can bear with almost any 'how'.”
+Frankl believed that through the discovery of meaning and purpose, people can endure pain and suffering.
+He maintained in his brilliant book, Mans Search for Meaning that “Those who have a ‘why’ to live, can bear with almost any ‘how’.”
 Frankl proposed that meaning in life can be found in three ways: (1) By creating a work or doing a deed.
 (2) By experiencing something or encountering someone.
 (3) By the attitude that we take toward unavoidable suffering

 When we experience pain a number of things can happen.